Tiantian-H/vibrational_lifetime/README.md

 ## Purpose

-The project aims to construct a new database which contains the vibrational state lifetimes as well as the partial lifetimes decaying from each initial vibrational state to the corresponding final states.
-This will be done automatically by extracting and processing the line lists of numerous molecules from the ExoMol database.
+The project has constructed a new database that contains the vibrational state lifetimes as well as the partial lifetimes decaying from each initial state to their final states.
+This has been done using the molecule line lists extracted from the ExoMol database.

-This project utilizes Python 3 as the programming language, and it’s run via Linux command on the exoweb.

 ## Environment